Should I Take a Gap Year? The Impact It Has on Your Money

 Consolidate Credit Card Debt

 The above strategy may not be possible if you’ve already racked up a good deal of credit card debt and are feeling as if you are in financial trouble.
 (Yes, this can happen quickly, even if you’re a student who’s only had a card for a short time.)
-You may find that consolidating multiple sources of credit card debt can help you get a lower interest rate (which saves money) and streamline your debt, making it easier to pay off.
+You may find that consolidating multiple sources of credit card debt can help you get a lower interest rate (which could save money) and streamline your debt, making it easier to pay off.

 Cook at Home